d8ahazard/Phlex/readme.md

         php -v

-1. **If** PHP is not v7.0, remove PHP and install 7.0
+1a. **If** PHP is not v7.0, remove PHP and install 7.0

         sudo apt-get remove php*

 #### Install PHP v7.0 and plugins needed

-3. Install Apache and PHP7.0 using instructions from site: <https://www.stewright.me/2016/03/turn-raspberry-pi-3-php-7-powered-web-server/>
+2. Install Apache and PHP7.0 using instructions from site: <https://www.stewright.me/2016/03/turn-raspberry-pi-3-php-7-powered-web-server/>

-1. Install PHP XML (missing from previous guide)
+3. Install PHP XML and mbstrings (missing from previous guide)

-        sudo apt-get install php-xml
+        sudo apt-get install php-xml php7.0-mbstring

-1. Change ownership of Phlex folder to www-data
+4. Change ownership of Phlex folder to www-data

         sudo chown -R www-data /var/www/html/Phlex/

-1. Add writeable folders to `/etc/php/7.0/apache2/php.ini`
+5. Add writeable folders to `/etc/php/7.0/apache2/php.ini`

    Add this line to the file, near the guidance notes for open_basedir :

         open_basedir = /var/www/html/Phlex/

-1. Edit php.ini for Dynamic Extensions.
+6. Edit php.ini for Dynamic Extensions.
 Add lines:

         extension=curl.so
         extension=openssl.so